French Accordion: The Soul of French Music

 Technical Characteristics and Sound

-Unique Design of the French Accordion
+Unique design of the French accordion

 Keyboard and Buttons